Lt. Belgrave Edward Sutton Ninnis

 the others, I determined to undertake it, accompanied by

-Ninnis and Mertz, both of whom had so
+Ninnis and Mertz, both of whom had so ably

-ably acquitted themselves throughout the Expedition and,
+acquitted themselves throughout the Expedition and, moreover,

-moreover, had always been in charge of the dogs.
+had always been in charge of the dogs.

-- Ninnis had a touch of
+- Ninnis had a touch of snow-blindness

-snow-blindness which rapidly improved under treatment.
+which rapidly improved under treatment.
+The stock cure for

-The stock cure for this very irritating and painful
+this very irritating and painful affection is to place first

-affection is to place first of all tiny "tabloids" of
+of all tiny "tabloids" of zinc sulphate and cocaine

-alleviating the smarting, "gritty" sensation which is
+in the tears, alleviating the smarting, "gritty"

-his sleeping-bag.
+the darkness of his sleeping-bag.

-- Into one of the fissures, bridged by snow,
+- Into one of the fissures, bridged by snow, Ninnis's

-Ninnis's sledge fell, but fortunately jammed
+sledge fell, but fortunately jammed itself just below the

-itself just below the surface.
-As it was, we had a long
+surface.
+As it was, we had a long job getting it up again,

-job getting it up again, having to unpack the sledge in
+having to unpack the sledge in the crevasse until it was

-the crevasse until it was light enough to be easily
+light enough to be easily manipulated.
+Despite the delay,

-sixteen and a half miles.
+our day's run was sixteen and a half miles.

 - Often enough the dogs broke through the snow-bridges

-on the morning of the 23rd, but only once were matters
+on the morning of the 23rd, but only once were matters serious,

-serious, when Ninnis's sledge,
+when Ninnis's sledge, doubtless on

-doubtless on account of its extra weight, again broke
+account of its extra weight, again broke through a lid of

-through a lid of snow and was securely jammed in a
+snow and was securely jammed in a crevasse just below the

 - Mertz was well in advance of us when I noticed him hold